Emeritus Professor Peter Smith

 Students may also gain confidence in their work if some portion of the summative assessment is derived from interim pieces of work, such as the research proposal, a presentation or library skills project.
 This can also incentivise students to manage their time and receive feedback on how they are progressing.

 Achieving consistency in assessment is challenging, especially where the number of dissertations to be marked is large so that marking has to be spread between a relatively large number of staff members.
 Consistency is also difficult because of the wide range of dissertation topics that is possible.
 The use of descriptors can help here, as they are cast in general terms that do not vary across topics.
 The danger is that some markers will be more diligent than others in giving marks based on the descriptors.
+At department level, this could be monitored by constructing a spreadsheet to compare mean marks (and the standard deviation) for each pair of markers.
+This may help to reassure external examiners that marking has been carefully undertaken — as well as ensuring equality of treatment for students.

 Where the economics dissertation can be taken by both single honours students and those following joint honours, it is important for markers to be aware of what is reasonable for particular students to produce.
 A politics and economics student should not be penalised for avoiding econometric work, nor should a single honours economics student be penalised for lacking background in political science.